 During the Procedure

 During a traditional breast augmentation surgery, the surgeon will make the proper incisions, insert the implants, and close the incisions with sutures.
 The procedure should last between one and two hours.
+If you combine your breast augmentation with another procedures, as you would for a Mommy Makeover procedure, it will last longer.

 After the Procedure